-In this paper, we investigate the link between technological change and job tasks on the one hand, and the degree of monopsony power on the other hand.
-To estimate the degree of monopsony power, we use the semi-structural estimation approach proposed by Manning (2003), which allows us to identify the wage elasticity of labor supply to the firm.
-Our analysis is based on two unique data sets from Germany: an administrative data set on individual labor market histories spanning the years 1985-2014 which provides exact information on wages and labor market transitions; and worker-level survey data on job tasks which allows us to compute time-varying measures of job task intensities at the occupational level, and which we merge to the administrative data set.
-This approach goes beyond many papers in the job task literature as we are able to measure intensities for routine, non-routine cognitive (NRC) and non-routine manual (NRM) job tasks on a continuous scale, and to account for changes in task intensities over time.
+We investigate the link between technological change and job tasks on the one hand and the degree of monopsony power on the other hand.
+To estimate the degree of monopsony power, we use the semistructural estimation approach proposed by Manning (2003), which allows us to identify the wage elasticity of labor supply to the firm.
+Our analysis is based on two unique data sets from Germany: an administrative data set on individual labor market histories spanning the years 1985-2014, which provides exact information on wages and labor market transitions, and worker-level survey data on job tasks, which allow us to compute time-varying measures of job task intensities at the occupational level, and which we merge with the administrative data set.
+This approach goes beyond many papers in the job task literature as we are able to measure intensities for routine, nonroutine cognitive (NRC), and nonroutine manual (NRM) job tasks on a continuous scale and to account for changes in task intensities over time.